Climber

 Plant with roots shaded — use a large flat rock or low-growing companion at the base.
 Provide a sturdy support.
 Prune based on pruning group — know yours before cutting.
 Feed monthly during growing season.

-See clematis in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring clematis alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring clematis alongside companion plants.

 Frequently Asked Questions